Unexpected Dream Bell of Happiness

 Outside in light rain, steep wet steps—textured to prevent slipping—descend to a walking trail along the beach.
 Near the bottom, you see a burnt-red brick wall.
 Ivy clings to large sections.
 Before you stands the remains of the old Manpa.
 The new X definitely marks the spot.
 The ruins sit on solid green schist, the same foundation supporting the new Manpa.

-Your language skills in the lobby of the new Manpa obviously fell short when communicating with the Japanese hospitality staff. 私はばかです。"I am an idiot," you say.
+Your language skills in the lobby of the new Manpa obviously fell short when communicating with the Japanese hospitality staff. 私はばかです。"I am an moron," you say to yourself.

 Burnt Red Brick Wall of Old Manpa Hotel.

 The burnt-red bricks wrap around the beachside rock hill sitting beneath the Manpa.
-With nothing left to support, some old Manpa bricks lay in clumps between the trail and the rock hill.
-Others slosh around in the surf, gradually reshaping themselves into balls and worry stones.
+A paved walking trail follows the wall.
+No longer needed, some old Manpa bricks lay in clumps between the walkway and the rock hill.
+Others slosh around in the surf, gradually reshaping themselves into eggs and worry stones.
 In a short distance, the walking trail blends into the beach.
 Ahead you see the Dream Bell.

 A Familiar Idea from Mt.
 Tenjo